backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/ElastiCache SOA.md

 		- *Delete the old cluster*
 		- ![[attachments/Pasted image 20230306082429.png]]
 	- **Memcached clusters/nodes start out empty** since there is no replication.

+> [!question]- An application that uses an Amazon *ElastiCache Memcached* cluster is receiving a larger increase in traffic.
+A SysOps Administrator needs to use a *larger instance type with more memory*.
+What does the Administrator need to do to implement this change?
+> Create a new cache cluster with a new node type using the `CreateCacheCluster` API.
+> ---
+> **With Amazon ElastiCache Memcached engine you CANNOT modify the node type**.
+The *way to scale up is to **create a new cluster** and specify the new node type*.
+You can then update the endpoint configuration in your application to point to the new endpoints and then delete the old cache cluster.

 ## Memcached Auto Discovery
 - Auto Discovery automatically identifies all of the nodes